kevinchoo1996/my-laravel-dashboard-app/README.md

 php artisan serve
 ```

+### Login Process
+1. After setting up the database, please register an account first then you may use that account to login.

 ## API Endpoint Documentations
 1. After the project was started from the step above, you may redirect to the following url to view the API Endpoint Documentations.
 ```bash